Military junior college

 A military junior college (MJC) is a military-style junior college in the United States.
-Six have been founded since 1842; four remain.
+Seven have been founded since 1842; four remain.
 These schools comprise one of the three major categories of Army ROTC schools whose graduates may immediately become commissioned officers in the U.S. Army.
 MJC graduates can earn a commission in two years, instead of the usual four, through the Early Commissioning Program (ECP).
 The schools also offer one-year programs that enable qualified students to earn an appointment to the U.S. service academies.

 Schools

 Four institutions are considered military junior colleges: